CloudTestDrive/EventLabs/AppDev/container/tomcat_deploy.md

 ---
 # ORACLE Cloud Test Drive Event
 ----
-## Deploy the Tomcat Docker image (included by default) onto Oracle Container Cloud Service
+## Step 5 : Deploy the Tomcat Docker image (included by default) onto Oracle Container Cloud Service

 ### Introduction
 In this lab we will deploy the Tomcat Docker image that is provided by default onto the Oracle Container Cloud Service (OCCS).